yarocruz/yarocruz.github.io/posts/2022-12-24-no-pressure.md

 — https://www.sarasoueidan.com/desk/just-write/

-One of main reasons many of us abandoned blogging for social media was because blogging became *serious* long-form writing.
+One of the main reasons many of us abandoned blogging for social media was because blogging became *serious* long-form writing.
 It stopped being a form of communication and expression and it became just another medium for mostly non-fiction writing.
 Journalists, Essayist, and professional Writers, while legitimizing Blogging as valuable, ended up becoming rock star bloggers, eventually pushing us amateurs away.
 We couldn't compete with the pros.
-The pressure to only post *valuable content* was to high and social media gave us back that no-pressure of just expressing ourselves.
+The pressure to only post *valuable content* was too high and social media gave us back that no-pressure of just expressing ourselves.

 There's a vibe going on.
 Due to recent events at Twitter people are rethinking social media and [looking back at blogging](https://matthiasott.com/articles/into-the-personal-website-verse).
 People are talking about RSS.
 It's interesting and the enthusiasm is contagious.